53 Vote centers to open on Saturday in Fresno County with strict guidelines

 FRESNO COUNTY, Calif.
-(KSEE) – On Saturday, 53 vote centers will open throughout Fresno County for in-person voting, but with strict guidelines in place.
+(KGPE) – On Saturday, 53 vote centers will open throughout Fresno County for in-person voting, but with strict guidelines in place.

 “Because we are in this pandemic, all of our lives have changed and we’re getting used to the new normal which means masks will be required.
 You’ll have hand sanitizer going in.
 You’ll have a plexiglass barrier between the voter and the election worker,” Fresno County Clerk and Registrar of Voters Brandi Orth said.